PLEASE VISIT OUR NEW AND IMPROVED MED CAREERS ADVISORY COMMITTEE WEBSITE

 Consider enrolling in a “health careers summer enrichment program.”
 The Northeast Regional Alliance MedPrep Scholars Program (more info) is one such program offered jointly by NJ Med School, Columbia University College of Physicians and Surgeons, and Mount Sinai School of Medicine.
 Another similar program is the Summer Medical and Dental Education Program (SMDEP) at NJ Med School.
 These programs can improve your chances of being accepted into medical school.

 A student wishing to pursue admission to medical school must first meet with the chair of the Medical Careers Committee for the purpose of establishing a file.
 This meeting is typically scheduled in the spring of the student’s junior year, but it can be scheduled sooner.
-Currently, the MCAC Chair is Dr. Marcia O’Connell (email@example.com), and it is best to email her directly to set up your appointment.
-Eventually, the file should contain the following items:
+Currently, the MCAC Chair is Dr. Amanda Norvell (firstname.lastname@example.org), and it is best to email her directly to set up your appointment.
+Eventually, the file should contain the following items, all of which can be sent electronically to the MCAC email, email@example.com:

 - A copy (electronic or hard) of your application to the appropriate application service (AMCAS for MD, AACOMAS for DO, AADSAS for dental, OptomCAS for optometry).
 These applications become available on line in May/June, and can be copies of them can be placed in your file as soon as they are complete.
 If you are applying to a program with a less detailed application (dental, optometry, etc.), please provide us with a copy of your resume, citing activities, volunteerism, etc.